Kitchen Nightmares: Secrets About The Gordon Ramsay Show

 He said that running a successful restaurant is about more than just good food — it's the ability to think on the fly, to organize, to manage, to market, and make the tough business decisions that pop up on a daily basis.
 Some of that can be taught, but some can't.
 What it comes down to is that some people have the innate ability to run a successful business, and some don't — but everyone seems to think they've got what it takes to run a restaurant.
 According to Marks, it doesn't matter how good a menu is, if there's not that innate business acumen, it just isn't going to work.

 He's got a different take on the numbers, too.
-Marks said: "... a whopping 60% of the restaurants Ramsay tried to help failed after his visit.
+In his 2015 article, Marks said: "... a whopping 60% of the restaurants Ramsay tried to help failed after his visit.
 Does this surprise you? [...]
 Based on my experiences, I would've thought that the number was higher.
 The fact that it's only a 60% failure rate is a testament to Ramsay's abilities."

-Are you a "Kitchen Nightmares" superfan who misses the show?
+Are you a "Kitchen Nightmares" superfan who missed the show after its cancelation in 2014?
 Ramsay feels your pain.
-The popular show that launched Ramsay's TV career ended in 2014 in part because Ramsay was tired of the restaurants he fixed reverting back to their old ways and failing, which may explain why so many of the restaurants closed since their episodes aired.
+The popular show that launched Ramsay's TV career ended in part because Ramsay was tired of the restaurants he fixed reverting back to their old ways and failing, which may explain why so many of the restaurants closed since their episodes aired.

 Kitchen Nightmares' biggest success was actually a failure